RehmanaliMomin/calendar-booking-service/README.md

 2. Integration with Google Calendar.
 3. More checks and different response for different cases instead of generic one.
 4. Error and Exception handling.

+Language Used :
+Java with SpringBoot framework, hibernate as ORM, and Postgres for DB.
+Service and DB are deployed on heroku.

 Postman Collection link - https://www.postman.com/collections/e20f427702ff81553ace
 Use this link to import in your postman.